rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Unscented Kalman Filters

-The EKF has 3 flaws in our case:
+The EKF has three flaws in our case:

 - The linearization gives an approximate form which result in approximation errors
-- The prediction step of the EKF assume that the linearized form of the transformation can capture all the information needed to apply the transformation to the gaussian distribution pre-transformation.
+- The prediction step of the EKF assumes that the linearized form of the transformation can capture all the information needed to apply the transformation to the gaussian distribution pre-transformation.
 Unfortunately, this is only true near the region of the mean.
 The transformation of the tail of the gaussian distribution may need to be very different.
 - It attempts to define a Gaussian covariance matrix for the attitude quaternion.
 This does not make sense because it does not account for the requirement of the quaternion being in a 4 dimensional unit sphere.

 The Unscented Kalman Filter (UKF) does not suffer from the two first flaws, but it is more computationally expensive as it requires a Cholesky factorisation that grows exponentially in complexity with the number of dimensions.

 Indeed, the UKF applies an unscented transformation to sigma points of the current approximated distribution.
 The statistics of the new approximated Gaussian are found through this unscented transform.
 The EKF linearizes the transformation, the UKF approximates the resulting Gaussian after the transformation.
 Hence, the UKF can take into account the effects of the transformation away from the mean which might be drastically different.

-The implementation of an UKF still suffer greatly from quaternion not belonging to a vector space.
+The implementation of an UKF still suffers greatly from quaternions not belonging to a vector space.
 The approach taken by [@edgar_quaternion-based_nodate] is to use the error quaternion defined by $\mathbf{e}_i = \mathbf{q}_i\bar{\mathbf{q}}$.
-This approach has the benefit that similar quaternion differences result in similar error.
+This approach has the advantage that similar quaternion differences result in similar error.
 But apart from that, it does not have any profound justification.
 We must compute a sound average weighted quaternion of all sigma points.
 An algorithm is described in the following section.

 ### Average quaternion

-Unfortunately, the average of quaternions components $\frac{1}{N} \sum q_i$ or *barycentric* mean is unsound: Indeed, attitude do not belong to a vector space but a homogenous Riemannian manifold (the four dimensional unit sphere).
-To convince yourself of the unsoundness of the *barycentric* mean, see that the addition and barycentric mean of two unit quaternion is not necessarily an unit quaternion ($(1, 0, 0, 0)$ and $(-1, 0, 0, 0)$ for instance.
-Furthermore, angle being periodic, the *barycentric* mean of a quaternion with angle $-178^\circ$ and another with same body-axis and angle $180^\circ$ gives $1^\circ$ instead of the expected $-179^\circ$.
+Unfortunately, the average of quaternions components $\frac{1}{N} \sum q_i$ or *barycentric* mean is unsound: Indeed, attitudes do not belong to a vector space but a homogenous Riemannian manifold (the four dimensional unit sphere).
+To convince yourself of the unsoundness of the *barycentric* mean, see that the addition and barycentric mean of two unit quaternions is not necessarily a unit quaternion ($(1, 0, 0, 0)$ and $(-1, 0, 0, 0)$ for instance.
+Furthermore, angles being periodic, the *barycentric* mean of a quaternion with angle $-178^\circ$ and another with same body-axis and angle $180^\circ$ gives $1^\circ$ instead of the expected $-179^\circ$.

-To calculate the average quaternion, we use an algorithm which minimize a metric that correspond to the weighted attitude difference to the average, namely the weighted sum of the squared Frobenius norms of attitude matrix differences.
+To calculate the average quaternion, we use an algorithm which minimizes a metric that corresponds to the weighted attitude difference to the average, namely the weighted sum of the squared Frobenius norms of attitude matrix differences.

 $$\bar{\mathbf{q}} = arg \min_{q \in \mathbb{S}^3} \sum w_i \| A(\mathbf{q}) - A(\mathbf{q}_i) \|^2_F$$

 where $\mathbb{S}^3$ denotes the unit sphere.